 Idlewild, Michigan, was one of the leading African American resorts in the era of Jim Crow segregation.
 White land developers marketed Idlewild as an all-Negro resort town in Lake County, Michigan, about 300 miles northwest of Chicago, Illinois and 250 miles north of Detroit, through the Idlewild Resort Company.
 Although founded in 1912, resort property sales lagged until Dr. Daniel Hale Williams, the leading black surgeon at the time, became the first famous property owner in 1915.
-Williams would eventually retire at Idlewild and die there in 1931.
-His presence attracted his colleagues and associates in Chicago, and eventually prominent black doctors from other Midwestern cities began purchasing property there.
+Williams retired at Idlewild and died there in 1931.
+His presence attracted colleagues and associates from Chicago, and eventually prominent black doctors from other Midwestern cities began purchasing property there.

 Island Park (an island surrounded by Idlewild Lake), was the center of activity from 1920 to 1945.
 It featured the Idlewild Clubhouse, the Oakmere Hotel, and the Purple Palace Supper Club.
 Prominent African Americans, including Dr. W.E.B.
 DuBois, author Charles Waddell Chesnutt, millionaire businesswoman Madam C.J.
 Walker, and Chicago attorney Violette Nealey Anderson purchased Idlewild property.
 Anderson donated her property upon her death to her sorority, Zeta Phi Beta.
 Yet the resort also attracted leading entertainers who made it the “Summer Apollo of Michigan” since the entertainers in turn drew audiences from Chicago, Detroit, and other Midwest cities who came solely for the popular shows.